madreher/radahn/README.md

 flask --app radahn_frontend run --host=0.0.0.0
 ```

-Once the server is launched, open a browser, and go to the page http://localhost:8080/
+Once the server is launch, open a browser, and go to the page http://localhost:8080/

+These instructions have been tested on native Ubuntu 22.04, Windows 11 via WSL2 (Ubuntu 22.04.3)